 For example, you can’t simply give your “stuff” away a few weeks before entering a nursing home and expect MassHealth to pay for your stay.
 When you apply for MassHealth, any gifs or transfers of assets made within five years of the date of application are subject to penalties.
 This is known as the look-back period.
 And what is the “penalty?”
 It is the amount of time during which the person transferring the assets will be ineligible for MassHealth.
 The penalty period is determined by dividing the amount transferred by what MassHealth determines to be the average private pay cost of a nursing home in your state.

 The bottom line is this: While Medicare can help pay for a short-term stay in a nursing home, MassHealth can pay for long-term care.
-Through proper planning, you can obtain assistance from MassHealth to pay for nursing home care, and protect your hard-earned assets in the process.
+With MassHealth planning guidance, you can better understand options for nursing home care and asset protection before a crisis develops.
 The sooner you start planning, the better your chances of getting the care you need while protecting most, if not all, of your assets.

 I fnd that people are generally confused with the diference between Medicare and Medicaid.
 As our article explains, they are two entirely diferent programs.
 For those who need Medicaid or are worried that they will need Medicaid, please reach out to us (the sooner the better).
 For those going on Medicare, seek counseling on your options.
 We are happy to connect you with specialists who can help you.
 Additionally, check out SHINE — http://www.mass.gov/elders/healthcare/shine/serving-the-health-information-needs-of-elders.html.
 It is a state beneft that everyone can greatly beneft from regarding Medicare options.